uBlock Origin vs Lite: Which Do You Actually Need? (2026)

 Key takeaways

 Both are free.
-Both use the same filter list sources.
-The difference is architectural: MV2 vs MV3, not trust or quality.
+Both draw on the same filter list ecosystem.
+The difference is architectural: MV2 vs MV3, not trust or quality — and on Chrome, the architecture decides which one you can use at all.

 How MV3 Changed the Architecture